undertheseanlp/underthesea/README.md

 Underthesea is:

 🌊 **A Vietnamese NLP library.** Underthesea is a suite of open source Python modules data sets and tutorials supporting research and development in Vietnamese Natural Language Processing.
-We provides extremely easy API to quickly download and use those pretrained models
+We provides extremely easy API to quickly download and apply pretrained models to your text, such as word segmentation, part-of-speech tagging (PoS), named entity recognition (NER), text classification and dependency parsing.

 🌊 **A Pytorch NLP framework.** Underthesea is backed by one of most popular deep learning libraries, [Pytorch](https://pytorch.org/), with a seamless integration between them, allowing you to train your models with one then load it for inference with the other.